-American in Russia to return to face U.S. charges in JPMorgan hacking case
+American in Russia returns to face U.S. charges in JPMorgan hacking case

+NEW YORK Top BlackRock Inc bond investor Rick Rieder on Wednesday said tax cuts would help the U.S. economy withstand even sharply higher interest rates.

-NEW YORK An American citizen is expected to arrive from Russia on Wednesday to face U.S. charges that he helped orchestrate a massive computer hacking and fraud scheme that included an attack against JPMorgan Chase & Co, his lawyer said.
+NEW YORK An American was taken into U.S. custody on Wednesday after arriving from Russia to face charges that he helped orchestrate a massive computer hacking and fraud scheme that included an attack against JPMorgan Chase & Co, prosecutors said.

-Joshua Aaron, 32, is scheduled to appear before a federal judge in Manhattan on Thursday, after agreeing to return to face charges pending since last year, said Benjamin Brafman, his lawyer.
+Joshua Aaron, 32, was arrested at John F. Kennedy International Airport in New York after being deported from Russia to the United States, where he will face charges pending since last year, U.S. authorities said.

-Representatives for Manhattan U.S. Attorney Preet Bharara, whose office is prosecuting the case, declined to comment.
+Aaron came back to the United States voluntarily, said Benjamin Brafman, his lawyer.
+During a court hearing, Aaron pleaded not guilty to charges including computer hacking and securities fraud.

-Aaron is one of nine people to face charges following an investigation connected to a data breach that JPMorgan disclosed in 2014 involving records for more than 83 million accounts.
+Aaron, who was born in Maryland and attended Florida State University, is one of nine people to face charges following an investigation connected to a data breach that JPMorgan disclosed in 2014 involving records for more than 83 million accounts.

 He was charged along with two Israeli men, Gery Shalon and Ziv Orenstein, in an indictment filed in November 2015 for his alleged role in crimes targeting 12 companies, including nine financial services firms and media outlets like the Wall Street Journal.